 - If you’re in a crowded space, check in with your friends regularly to make sure everyone is feeling ok.

-After a year of social distancing, it may feel weird being close to so many people again in a big crowd.
 Although UK government guidelines not longer require people to remain socially distanced at festivals, some people may feel more comfortable choosing their own level of social distancing and this should be respected.
-Read more about how COVID-19 may affect festivals.

 Coping With Festival Toilets